yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 ![](/assets/imgs/havoc-c2/Pasted image 20240302222553.png)

 So in order to hide the reference to `SharpHoundCommonLib`, we would also need to update the values in this package as well.
-This can of course be done though not necessary.
-For now, we'll assume that we did in fact change up the values everywhere(even in the individual packages).
-With this being said, let's move on and see what else we would need to patch up in our binary.
+This can of course be done, though not necessary.
+For now, we'll assume that we did in fact change up the values everywhere (even in the individual packages).

+With that being said, let's move on and see what else we would need to patch up in our binary.
 You might be wondering why we're skipping the patching of the `SharpHoundCommonLib`.
 We'll explain this in just a moment.

 ### Scenario #1 - Hunting for Methods

 As we saw before, references to SharpHound would need to be patched up in order to avoid detection.
 However, as we will see in this section, we will need to patch up quite a lot of things in our binary to achieve the desired result.

 Patching the `AssemblyName`is one thing, now let's check out the rest.
 We previously mentioned that ETW uses providers to collect data but this data needs to be collected somehow right?

 This is where the term `Consumers` comes in.
 Consumers are used to get all the data that was collected by the providers.
 With that being said, we can write our own custom Consumer that will collect data related to `.NET` assemblies.
 This way, we will be able to see all the references to SharpHound that are made when executing it inline.
-The consumer we will be using for this example has been written by Adam Chester and can be found here :
+The consumer we will be using for this example has been written by Adam Chester and can be found here:

 https://gist.github.com/xpn/41f193cf1bdeeee19ebd351b19cff45c

 This code is written in C and needs to be compiled in Visual Studio.
-In order for the compilation to work, you need to have installed `Desktop development with C++` package within Visual Studio.
+In order for the compilation to work, you need to have the `Desktop development with C++` package within Visual Studio.
 From there, simply open the C code in Visual Studio, set the CPU to x64 and compile it as a release.
 From our testing, we have found that a small modification is required to make the code work with newer versions of C.

 On line 106, please update it to: